ItsOrius/LiteMapper/README.md

 - A change in pace results in a ring zoom
 - Timestamps with more than one block at a time results in a ring rotation
 - Beats with more than one block per two beats receive a ring light every beat
-- No-direction blocks result in the back lights turning on and the center lights turning off
+- Any-direction blocks and bombs result in the back lights turning on and the center lights turning off
 - The laser opposite of the last (starting on the left) will flash, but the other laser will deactivate

-Be aware that (at least for now) we count bombs as notes.
-This is due to the fact that any section where there are lots of bombs likely wont have any notes and are typically very fast paced sections that are too hard for the used difficulty.
-We highly recommend that you use your most complex beatmap for the lightshow, as using easier difficulties will not give as desirable of a result.